mosquito/tagz/README.md

 `tagz` provides the following features:

-## Callable children and recursive evaluation
+## Callable children and attributes

-You can pass a function (callable) as a child to any tag.
-The function will be called once during rendering, and its return value (either a string or another tag) will be rendered in place.
-This allows for lazy or dynamic content generation, and supports recursive callables for deeply nested dynamic structures.
+You can pass a function (callable) as a child or as an attribute value to any tag.
+This allows for lazy or dynamic content generation.

+### Callable children

 <!-- name: test_callable_child -->
 ```python